 Standardized tests are often vilified by parents and teachers who advocate “progressive” education.
-In this essay, I’m going to argue that this view is, in fact, a projection of their own tendencies to reduce human values to the most objective metrics (e.g. test scores, size of wallet, college degrees, professional titles, institutional affiliations, etc..) because they lack their own standards of values.
+In this essay, I’m going to argue that this view is, in fact, a projection of their own vanity.
+It is because their perception of themselves and others is easily influenced by metrics like test scores, size of wallet, college degrees, professional titles, institutional affiliations, that they vilify them.
 In essence, through their criticism of standardized tests, they are saying, “Protect me from what I want.”

 I think even these critics would have to agree that the existence of standardized tests by itself does not imply that their scores are the most important human quality.
 The problem is that our society has a tendency to view it that way, therefore the existence of it inevitably leads to our kids being judged disproportionately by how they do on tests.
 So, my question is why.
 Why does our society have this tendency?

 My answer: Because the majority of people do not have their own standards of values.
 If they did, this tendency would not exist, and standardized tests would not be viewed so negatively.

 If you don’t have your own standard of values, you would need external standards to navigate your life.
 Objectively measurable standards like Common Core and SAT become seductive.
 It’s because you love these objective standards so much that you come to hate them, like a gay man becoming homophoblic.
 It’s because you become dependent on external standards to navigate your life, that you feel trapped by them.
 It’s very much like how alcoholics feel about alcohol.
 Because you feel you cannot control this dependency that you need the society to control it for you.
 You want the government to ban standardized tests just as alcoholics would want alcohol banned.